 On arrival in America, many Irish immigrants felt lost and disconnected.
-In search of identity, they turned to their old traditions, especially those surrounding All Hallows Day.
+In search of identity, they turned to their old traditions, including some connected with the ancient Samhain festival.
 They remembered the ghosts and spirits their ancestors once feared - but now it was just for fun.
 Sacrifices were replaced by bonfires, and turnips were swapped for glowing pumpkin jack-o'lanterns.

-Scary costumes made a return too,5 this time for trick-or-treating and collecting lollies.
+Scary costumes made a return too, this time for trick-or-treating and collecting lollies.